so-wise/so-fronts/README.md

 │   │
 │   ├── data_loading   <- Scripts to download or generate data
 │   │
-│   ├── preprocessing  <- Scripts to turn raw data into clean data and features for modeling
+│   ├── simulation     <- Scripts to turn raw data into clean data and features for modeling
 |   |
-│   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
+│   ├── plotting       <- plotting
 │   │
 │   └── tests          <- Scripts for unit tests of your functions │